 Every other Sunday, The Simple Dollar reviews a personal finance book.

-A week and a half ago, I wrote a piece about Christian themes in personal finance books.
+Christian themes in personal finance books.
 I wrote that piece mostly because I was trying to work through my feelings about this book.

 Living Well on One Income by Cynthia Yates is an excellent book on how to seriously cut your income, particularly if you’re considering a family situation where only one member of the family is working.
 The book is absolutely loaded with great tips on this topic and I quite enjoyed reading it.